-- were told.
-If they are unable to repeat it back, take another approach, such as writing out directions or demonstrating it for them. - If the individual is unable to follow the conversation or is having trouble participating, try a different form of communicating, like thumbs up or down, or showing them pictures of what you are asking. - If you or the other individual is becoming frustrated because they cannot express themselves, take a deep breath, giving both of you a moment in silence to help refocus.

-Most importantly, always be respectful, address the individual even if they cannot express themselves, and do not converse as if they are not there.
+- Open-ended questions can be difficult, so try giving the individual two options.
+If this is still too difficult, try asking "yes" or "no" questions. - If the individual is unable to follow the conversation or is having trouble participating, try a different form of communicating, like thumbs up or down, or showing them pictures of what you are asking. - If you or the other individual is becoming frustrated because they cannot express themselves, take a deep breath, giving both of you a moment in silence to help refocus. - Most importantly, always be respectful, address the individual even if they cannot express themselves, and do not converse as if they are not there.